Develop a Lifelong Learning Habit

 Surround Yourself with Intellectually Simulating People.
 We learn a lot from others.
 Hang around others who put learning high on their priority list.
 Hook up with interesting people who inspire you and help stretch your thinking.
 Expand your circle and target other high achievers.

 Go Back to School — Pursue an Advanced Degree.
 It’s never too late to advance your education.
-Local area universities and community colleges offer excellent courses and programs.
-Many have night-time programs designed for business professionals.
-Visit a couple of local learning institutions and ask from their course offering catalog.
-You’ll find this to be another great way to meet other like-minded people too.
+Local area universities and community colleges offer excellent virtual courses and programs designed for business professionals.
+Visit a couple of local learning institutions online and look at their course offerings and programs.
+You’ll find this to be another great way to meet other like-minded people even in a virtual environment.

 Follow and Read Articles on Great Blog Sites.
-Check out sites such as www.Alltop.com — which has an excellent, indexed list of blog sites covering a wide variety of topics and interests.
-Subscribe to site of interest to you.
-Use an RSS reader such as Google Reader to keep up with your blog site subscriptions.
-I have an RSS reader on my iPhone and regularly keep up with over 50 of my favorite blog sites.
+Check out new blog sites and subscribe to a site of interest to you.
+Use an RSS reader to keep up with your blog site subscriptions.
+I have an RSS reader on my iPhone and regularly keep up with over 25 of my favorite blog sites.

 Set Aside 30 Minutes Daily.
-Maybe it’s first thing in the morning or the last thing before you do before you go to bed.
-But set aside a regular reading time for yourself — when things are quiet and you mind is settled an “open” to learning.
+Maybe it’s the first thing in the morning or the last thing you do before you go to bed.
+But set aside a regular reading time for yourself — when things are quiet and your mind is settled and “open” to learning.
 This is a wonderful lifelong learning habit.